Criminal Defense Attorneys

 Mitigating evidence includes helpful facts about the defendant that could help to secure a lesser sentence.
 While a case might not reach the penalty phase, building a strong mitigation defense from the start is still important.
 A good mitigation defense will take months to build because the attorney will need to collect a significant amount of information and evidence about the defendant’s upbringing and life.

-What Are The Penalties For Homicide Offenses In Pennsylvania?
+What Are The Penalties For Homicide Offenses In Chester County, Pennsylvania?

 There are several different types of homicide offenses in Pennsylvania.
 The penalties that you might face will depend on the type of offense with which you have been charged.
 While you might be facing either a misdemeanor or felony offense, a majority of homicide cases are felonies.